alexo/alexo.github.com/_posts/blog/2016-09-21-unit-testing-parallel-code.md

 }
 {% endhighlight %}

-This test assert that a hypotetical userService throws the CASMismatchException when the update operation is performed concurrently.
+This test assert that a hypothetical userService throws the CASMismatchException when the update operation is performed concurrently.